-Graded 'Outstanding' in its recent OFSTED inspection, Kendrick School is a centre of academic excellence with a track record of high performance and achievement.
+Required for September 2024, a well-qualified and enthusiastic Business and Economics Teacher at this successful 11-18 girls' grammar school in Reading.
+Graded 'Outstanding' in its recent OFSTED inspection in November 2022, Kendrick School is a centre of academic excellence with a track record of high performance and achievement.